Mamentis-Academy/Mamentis-Akademi-Series-01/README.md

 # Mamentis-Akademi-Series-01
-Mastering Containers and Kubernetes for Open Source Projects
+Introduction to Containers and Kubernetes for Open Source Projects

 ### Webinar Title: Introduction to Containers and Kubernetes for Open Source Projects